AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 ### Filtering entries : `filter`

-Only displays the entries with the input tag.
+Only displays the entries matching the entire input tag(s) exactly.
+Filter does not match tags which partially match the input tag(s).

 <box type="tip" seamless>